pauxy-qmc/pauxy/docs/source/input/index.rst

 Estimator Options
 ^^^^^^^^^^^^^^^^^

-By default we estimate basic (projected) estimators.
-More sophisticated estimators can be calculated using the optional ``back_propagation`` and ``itcf`` dictionaries through which we can estimate back propagated quantities and imaginary time correlation functions.
+By default we estimate basic (mixed) estimators.
+More sophisticated estimators can be calculated using the optional ``mixed``, ``back_propagated`` and ``itcf`` dictionaries through which we can estimate mixed estimates, back propagated quantities and imaginary time correlation functions.

 Common Options
 --------------